8go/TrezorHash/README.md

 TrezorHash available?

-**Answer:** On all platforms, operating systems where [Python](https://www.python.org/) and PyQt4 is available: Windows, Linux, Unix, Mac OS X. Internet searches show Python for Android and iOS, but it has not been investigated or tested on Android or iOS.
+**Answer:** On all platforms, operating systems where [Python](https://www.python.org/) and PyQt5 is available: Windows, Linux, Unix, Mac OS X. Internet searches show Python for Android and iOS, but it has not been investigated, built, or tested on Android or iOS.
 Testing has only been done on Linux.
 - - -
 **Question:** Are there any warranties or guarantees?